 Donate cash, gift cards, toys and other goods to help us make good things happen for families and individuals in our community during the Holiday Season.

-Download our 2022 Application when it becomes available in November.
+Download our 2022 Application

 Thornbury Community Gardens (TCG)

 Launched in 2018 and adopted by BVO in 2020 TCG is a collaborative project between the municipality, local businesses, the community, schools, and local non-profits/charities.
 The gardens offer 30+ residents access to their own private garden to grow food, which they can take home or give away.
-TCG has desiganted gardens that grow more than 200 lbs of food, some of which go to families in need through BVO’s Emergency Food Cubby, while some is distributed to others as needed.
+TCG has designated gardens that grow more than 200 lbs of food, some of which go to families in need through BVO’s Emergency Food Cubby, while some is distributed to others as needed.
 The Food Cubby gardens are tended by volunteers and school students during educational workshops.

 Thornbury Community Gardens (TCG)